rkcapin/data_structure_algorithm/README.md

 # data_structure_algorithm
-It's me, Ron Kristian Capin
+Activity in Data Structures and Algorithm submitted by Ron Kristian Capin